BlockDevsUnited/l-earn/Lessons/English/L_EARN/Identity/LI2:BrightID.md

 ![https://www.brightid.org](https://uploads-ssl.webflow.com/5e54622b3f6e65be8baf0653/5fdc4719cf8bf208a98162f2_brightid%20final%20logo-01.png)

 BrightID is a social identity network developed to verify the particularity of its users within the applications that make use of it.
 It does not employ a centralized authority, but determines the uniqueness of an individual by applying a social chart.
-Those who download the BrightID app will be required to attend a "verification party" of their choice, these are hosted daily by the project's collaborators via Zoom.
-The groupal QR code will be scanned along with a specific number of other participants and, once they have connected with enough of the people in attendance, they will be approved as verified accounts.
-Likewise, these verified users will in turn have the authority to report others if they were to be active through multiple accounts.
+Those who download the BrightID app will be required to attend a "verification party" of their choice, these are hosted daily by the project's collaborators through Zoom.
+The groupal QR code will be scanned along with a specific number of other participants and, once they have connected with enough of the people in attendance, their username will be approved as a verified account.
+Likewise, these verified users will in turn have the authority to report others, if they were to be active through multiple accounts.

-BrightID makes it possible for third-party applications to ensure that their consumers take on the use of a single account, ensuring that their communities will be able to enjoy a fair and equal participation and, consequently a better experience.
-Every user with a BrightID account establishes connections with people they trust and by doing so, the platform will create a graph of them and, all of those considered potential falsifications, will be analyzed by its system.
+BrightID makes it possible for third-party applications to ensure that their consumers take on the use of a single account, guaranteeing that their communities will be able to enjoy a fair and equal participation and, consequently a better experience.
+Every user with a BrightID account establishes connections with people they trust and by doing so, the platform will create a graph of them.
+All of those considered potential falsifications will be analyzed by its system.

 # How to verify your BrightID account